-The purpose of the Collection Process is to establish written rules and procedures to collect funds for a variety of city programs and to provide municipal lien account information to property owners, title companies, other city agencies and the public.
-To accomplish that the following objectives were established:
+The purpose of the Collection Process is to establish written rules and procedures to collect funds for a variety of City programs and to provide municipal lien account information to property owners, title companies, other city agencies and the public.
+To accomplish this, the following objectives were established:

-- Provide a fair, consistent, cost effective and efficient collection process that includes options for property owners experiencing difficulties in making payment.
+• Provide a fair, consistent, cost effective and efficient collection process that includes options for property owners experiencing difficulties in making payments.

-- Provide information and refer property owner to other agencies as appropriate.
+• Provide information and refer property owners to other agencies as appropriate.

-- Provide same-day service on lien pay-off as well as on lien information requests.
+• Provide same-day service on lien pay-off and lien information requests.

-According to provisions set forth by City Charter and City Code, the collection process of the special assessments is the responsibility of the City Auditor's Office administered through the Assessments and Liens Division.
+According to provisions set forth by City Charter and City Code, the collection process of the special assessments is the responsibility of the City Auditor's Office administered through the Assessments, Finance and Foreclosure Division.

 Section 1.1 - Authorities and Responsibilities

-The Auditor shall maintain the records related to assessment liens, process bonding contracts, bill and collect open and bonded lien accounts, process and approve or deny a request for Catch-up Payment Plan or Hardship Payment Plan Agreements as defined in Portland City Code Chapter 5.30.040.
+The Auditor shall maintain the records related to assessment liens, process bonding contracts, bill and collect open and bonded lien accounts, and process and approve or deny requests for Catch-up Payment Plan or Hardship Payment Plan Agreements as defined in Portland City Code Chapter 5.30.040.

 Section 1.2 - Collection Process

-Once a City lien becomes delinquent it is the responsibility of the Assessments and Liens Division to collect the amount owed.
+Once a City lien becomes delinquent it is the responsibility of the Assessments, Finance and Foreclosure Division to collect the amount owed.

-The overall framework for Special Collection letters is to give the property owner notice of the delinquency, the cost of not bringing the account current, available options to help bring the account current, and increasingly bring awareness of the consequences of inaction.
+The purpose of special collection letters is to give the property owner notice of the delinquency, the cost of not bringing the account current, available options to help bring the account current, and awareness of the consequences of inaction.

 Collection efforts will be directed to delinquent accounts in the early stages of delinquency by evenly dividing the number of delinquent accounts, on a monthly basis, among staff members.